Sparye/206A3/Wiki/Settings.md

 Following Catherine's festival lecture, we rewrote those functions to use Festival - which did not have the bug.

-An interesting fact is that speed value saved in the game's state files are actually still in espeak's speed units - in case a fix for espeak is found.
+An interesting fact is that speed value saved in the game's state files is actually still in espeak's speed units - in case a fix for espeak is found.
 The TTS functions convert this speed to a duration stretch factor.